jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Different time-periods have different lifestyles that need new philosophies to keep solving frontline problems.
 Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for limited technology.
 Being hungry and sick, cold, and tired was an all too common way of life back then.
-These people dreamed of owning some land and having the tools to work it, or later on, getting a job in a factory and buying an apartment in the city.
+These people dreamed of owning some land and having the tools to work it.
+Or later on, ordinary people dreamed of getting a job in a factory and renting a nice apartment in the city.

-Solving this daily pain is why Right/Left ideologies were created.
+This video is important to see.
+Right/Left aren't bad ideologies.
+They both helped bring humanity out of htis way of life.
 Both were designed to turn nothing into something.
 Their writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.

-Today, we live inside the world the Industrial Age dreamed of making.
-But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.
+However, today, we live inside the world the Industrial Age dreamed of making.
+Yet by keeping Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society even though were generations into the Internet Age.

-Happily, we've already been evolving into the Internet Age.
+Happily, we've already been evolving ourselves into the modern era.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
-Our ancestors did the same when learning about printed books, telescopes, and muskets.
-Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.
+Our ancestors did the same.
+Like in the clip about, they read many printed books, used scientific instruments, worked the land with metal tools, and owned muskets.
+At first these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.

-When regular people could read unknown history, see the Universe for themselves, and revolt against royalty, the game was won.
+When regular people could read unknown history, see the Universe for themselves, work their own land, and revolt against royalty, the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
 We will, once we stop chasing Left/Right phantoms, and use Techvolution.
 Only with the right and duty to solve frontline problems will we defeat antagonism and upgrade to the Internet Age.